Chocolive24/Chocolive24.github.io/src/content/project/ruby_and_the_lost_crystals.md

 <iframe width="100%" height="420" src="https://www.youtube.com/embed/FqNpRNgoEnc?si=v76iF2ODPO_Gar9w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 **14 February 2025**: vertical slice for the school's submission deadline.
-<br>Although there is still a lot of greyboxing to be done, we managed to create a stylised art direction that is consistent with our goals of creating a calm and cute atmosphere.
+<br>Although there is still a lot of graybox, we managed to create a stylised art direction that is consistent with our goals of creating a calm and cute atmosphere.
 We also have a total game time of 40 minutes with in-game narration.
 <iframe width="100%" height="420" src="https://www.youtube.com/embed/WXXpQHP8ShE?si=jYwIqfMaJSdFrCRD" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## What did I learn ?